 Dubai has a driverless, fully automated urban rail system, the Dubai Metro, which currently has two lines, the Red Line and the Green Line.
 The fare is AED 2.00.

 Upon your arrival in Dubai, you can get in touch with local tourism professionals for further information and to help organize your stay.Dubai Corporation of Tourism & Commerce Marketing (DCTM)

-The currency used in the United Arab Emirates is the united arab emirates dirham (X).
+The currency used in Dubai is the United Arab Emirates dirham (AED).

 The above exchange rate is given for information because is variable.

 See your doctor before you travel.
 Dubai counts several hospitals and modern medical institutions, as well as quality medical practitioners and health specialists.
 It is recommended to take out insurance covering medical repatriation.Vaccinations